apify/actor-whitepaper/README.md

 ## Actor definition files

-The actor system uses several special files tha.
+The actor system uses several special files that define actor metadata, documentation, instructions how to build and run it, input/output schema, etc.

-### Actor directory (`./ACTOR`)

-This is the main directory with definition files of the actor.
-It links your source code with an Apify actor in the cloud.
-The entire directory should be added to the source control.
+These definition files are typically present in a special directory `.ACTOR` places in actor's top-level directory.

-Files in this directory are used by Apify CLI to get defaults for the `apify push` command, as well as when building actors from git repositories on the Apify platform.
+These files are used by Apify CLI to get defaults for the `apify push` command, as well as when building actors from git repositories on the Apify platform.

+**The entire `.ACTOR` directory should be added to the source control.**

+The only required files are `.ACTOR/actor.json` and Dockerfile, all the other files are optional.

 ### Actor specification file (`.ACTOR/actor.json`)

-This replaces the legacy `actor.json` file, and defines references to input and output schemas.
+This is the main definition file of the actor, which effectively links its source code with the actor in the cloud, and contains references to all other necessary files.

 For details, see [.ACTOR/actor.json](./pages/ACTOR.md)

 ### Docker image instructions (`Dockerfile`)

-Contains instructions for the system how to build the actor Docker image and how to run it.
+This file contains instructions for the system how to build the actor Docker image and how to run it.
-This is how actors are started by `apify run` or on the Apify platform.
+This is how actors are started locally by the `apify run` command, as well as on the Apify platform.

-This file is referenced from the actor specification file (`.ACTOR/actor.json`) using the `dockerfile` directive.
-This setting is useful if the source code repository has some other Dockerfile in the top-level directory, to separate actor Docker image from some other one.
-Note that paths in Dockerfile are ALWAYS relative to the Dockerfile's location.
+The Dockerfile is referenced from the actor specification file (`.ACTOR/actor.json`) using the `dockerfile` setting, and typically stored as `.ACTOR/Dockerfile`.
+This setting is useful if the source code repository has some other Dockerfile in the top-level directory, to separate actor Docker image from the other one.
+Note that paths in Dockerfile are ALWAYS specified relative to the Dockerfile's location.

-If the `dockerfile` setting is not present, for backwards compatibility, the system looks for Dockerfile in the actor's top-level directory (i.e. `./Dockerfile`)`.
+If the `dockerfile` setting is not present, for backwards compatibility, the system looks for `Dockerfile` in the actor's top-level directory.

 Learn more about Dockerfiles in [Docker documentation](https://docs.docker.com/engine/reference/builder/).